hunteke/temoa/docs/source/Documentation.rst

             to_sum.append( M.V_FlowOut[p, s, d, S_i, S_t, S_v, dem] )
    supply = sum( to_sum )

-While both implementations have the same number of lines, this last one creates an extra list (:code:`to_sum`), then builds the list element by element with :code:`.append()`, before finally calculating the summation.
+This implementation creates an extra list (:code:`to_sum`), then builds the list element by element with :code:`.append()`, before finally calculating the summation.
 This means that the Python interpreter must iterate through the elements of the summation, not once, but twice.

 A less naive approach would replace the :code:`.append()` call with the :code:`+=` operator, reducing the number of iterations through the elements to